 Each year Cane Creek Farm grows popular items (e.g. lettuce, squash, blueberries, tomatoes, cucumbers, peppers, beans), and each year we experiment with new items and different varieties.
-CSA members can expect between 8 to 10 items for large shares and 6-8 items for medium shares in their Harvest Bag each week of the season.
+CSA members can expect between 7 to 9 items in their Harvest Bag each week of the season.
 Some weeks the bag will weigh more, and some weeks less, depending on the items.
 We pride ourselves in offering a bountiful share of items throughout the season so that our members remain satisfied and enjoy the maximum return from their investment.

 Fresh herbs and flowers are available to CSA members at no additional charge on a pick-your-own basis.

 An electronic newsletter, with news about farm happenings, weekly share items, seasonal recipes, and nutrition tips, is distributed to CSA members each week.
 Pick ups will be at the farm or in Johns Creek.